jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 To analyze the metadata, you can manipulate and analyze them using many methods, including MS Excel, Apple's Numbers, Google Sheets, OpenRefine, R, Python, and database applications like pgAdmin or DB Browser for SQLite.
 The combine_tables.py script is provided to quickly join all of the CSV files in a directory full of CSV files, joining on the datasetVersionId and persistentUrl columns.

 ## Further reading
 For more information about the metadata model that ships with the Dataverse software, including the database names of each field, see the [Appendix of Dataverse's User Guide](http://guides.dataverse.org/en/latest/user/appendix.html).
-Harvard Dataverse's metadata model is the same model that ships with the Dataverse software, but each Dataverse-based repository is able to change this model (e.g. they may have different fields and hierarchies).
+Harvard Dataverse's metadata model is the same model that ships with the Dataverse software, but each Dataverse-based repository is able to change this model (for example, they may have different fields and different parent/child relationships between fields).

 ## FAQ
  * The "get_dataset_json_metadata.py" script won't work if the Dataverse repository requires an API key in order to use a few Dataverse Native API endpoints to download dataset metadata, such as the Search API endpoints.
 If the script throws an error, this might be the reason.